reyazk08/reyazk08/README.md

 ### ⚡ Fun fact
 I love mixing **playful UX** with serious fintech systems — because even compliance can have personality.

+### Important Note
+*Most of my current work is on FlyTradr, a private algorithmic trading platform.
+Some repositories are not public because they include proprietary trading logic, platform architecture, automation workflows, and business critical implementation details.*